yo-ch/Inazuma/README.md

 <h3> Music </h3>

 ```
-~music | ~m <option>
-   Options:       play | p <url>  : Adds the song to the queue.
+Music Commands:   ~play | p <url>  : Adds the song to the queue.
-                  skip | s        : Skips the current song.
+                  ~skip | s        : Skips the current song.
-                  pause           : Pauses the song.
+                  ~pause           : Pauses the song.
-                  resume          : Resumes the song.
+                  ~resume          : Resumes the song.
-                  queue | q       : Displays the song queue.
+                  ~queue | q       : Displays the song queue.
-                  np              : Displays the title of the current song.
+                  ~np              : Displays the title of the current song.
-                  summon          : Summons Inazuma to your voice channel.
+                  ~summon          : Summons Inazuma to your voice channel.
-                  vol | v <0-100> : Sets volume.
+                  ~vol | v <0-100> : Sets volume.

    Supports all sites that youtube-dl supports.
    Requires a #music text channel.
 ```